Divine1/apachetika/README.md

 ### What is in this repository?

-The source code for a simple program that extracts text from pdf (pdf should contain text) is in this repository.
+The source code for a simple program that extracts text from input pdf is in this repository.

+For this program the input pdf should contain text and not image.

 A runnable jar that can produce the output is also available in this repository.
 You can see the output by running this jar in your machine.